"Using State Law to Protect Federal Constitutional Rights: Some Questions and Answers About Converse-1983," 64 U. Colo. L. Rev. 159 (1993)

 Date of Authorship for this Version

 Amar, Akhil Reed, "Using State Law to Protect Federal Constitutional Rights: Some Questions and Answers About Converse-1983" (1993).
 Faculty Scholarship Series.
-Paper 1044.
+1044.